 Coronaviruses – animal model and vaccine development

 Coronaviruses are a diverse group of viruses that include Middle East respiratory syndrome coronavirus (MERS-CoV), and porcine epidemic diarrhea virus (PEDV).
-It is likely that many of these viruses originate in bats, and through intermediate hosts, cross the species barrier to cause disease in humans, livestock and domestic animals.
+It is likely that many of these viruses originate in bats, and through intermediate hosts they cross the species barrier to cause disease in humans, livestock and domestic animals.

-There is no effective vaccines for MERS-CoV.
-And current coronavirus vaccines, where available, offer limited protection against divergent viruses.
+There is no effective vaccines for MERS-CoV, and current coronavirus vaccines, when available, offer limited protection against divergent viruses.
 For MERS-CoV, which is maintained in camels, we have developed an alpaca model.
 This model will allow different vaccine strategies to be assessed for protection.

 A larger goal is the development of a pan-coronavirus vaccines that could provide protection against multiple strains or cluster of viruses.
 Using structural biology and protein engineering we propose to develop vaccines that enhance cross-protection against different coronaviruses.